- Search The Registry

 - My Account

-*The birth of Luther Henderson in 1919 is celebrated on this date.
-He was an African American musical director, dance arranger, and orchestra composer from Kansas City, Missouri.
+*Luther Henderson was born on this date in 1919.
+He was a Black musical director, dance arranger, and orchestra composer from Kansas City, Missouri.

 Henderson's parents were both teachers and both were musical.
 The family moved to the Sugar Hill section of Harlem when Henderson was four and became neighbors of Duke Ellington's family.
 He learned the piano at an early age and won an amateur contest in Harlem as a teenager.
 His initial college route was in math, but after studying at City College of New York, he decided to audition at Juilliard and was accepted.
 He graduated in 1942 studying classical music.
 He decided early on to concentrate on arranging instead of composing or performing.
 "I always tell people I was frightened by Art Tatum at an early age," he told Associated Press some years ago, "Then Oscar Peterson came along."